 Navigation.
 Many charts have two drop down menus to help you isolate a detailed industry or detailed occupation.
 To find data for a detailed industry or occupation, select the sector or group in the first drop down menu and then select the detail from the second drop down menu.

-Employment is the number of people working in the occupation in the area or industry.
+Employment represents the number of jobs in the occupation in the area or industry.

 Wages in the charts and maps refer to mean hourly wages for most occupations.
-For some occupations that do not work full time year round such as teachers and pilots, annual mean wages are presented.
+For some occupations, such as teachers and pilots, that do not work full time year round, annual mean wages are presented.
 More wage information, including medians and 10th, 25th, 75th and 90th percentiles is available in other formats.
 The percentile data give a wider view of the range of wages in each occupation or area or occupation and industry.

 Acknowledgements The information in these maps and charts is possible through the cooperation of more than a million business establishments that provide information on their workers to their state workforce agency and the U.S. Bureau of Labor Statistics (BLS).
 State workforce agencies within each state collect and verify almost all data provided.
 BLS selects the sample, produces the estimates, and provides technical procedures and financial support to the states.
 BLS also collects a small portion of the data from employers.
-The charts and maps were designed and created by Benjamin Cover, Chris Cunningham, David Tanner Beam, Stella Fayer, Laurie Salmon, and Jay McDaniel.
+The charts and maps were designed and created by Benjamin Cover, Elizabeth Cross, Chris Cunningham, David Tanner Beam, Stella Fayer, John Jones, Laurie Salmon, Michael Soloy, Audrey Watson, and Jay McDaniel.